Tech-at-DU/Moviefy/P02-Starter-Project/content.md

 # Project Setup with Xcode

+> [action]
-Download the starter code [here](https://github.com/amelinagzz/moviefy-starter)
+> Download the starter code [here](https://github.com/amelinagzz/moviefy-starter)
+>
+> Open the project in Xcode and run the simulator to make sure it builds

 Currently the UI is built with Xib with very simple constraints.
-Feel free to run the app now and explore the UI but try to resist the temptation to make complex or good looking UI this early.
+Feel free to explore the UI but try to resist the temptation to make complex or good looking UI this early.

 The current file structure should look like the following: